schams-net/nagios_check_typo3/docs/Configuration.md

        "critical"  generate a critical condition in Nagios
        Default: warning

+  --server-messages-action <action>
+       What should the check script do, if TYPO3 server sends an additional message in the output:
+       "ignore"    do nothing and do not show messages (not recommended) "show"      show messages if they occur (they can be useful)

   --unknown-extension-version-action <action>
        What should the check script do, if the TYPO3 server reports an extension with an invalid version: